dyhes/zulip/templates/zerver/help/saml-authentication.md

 Other SAML providers are supported as well.

-If you are [self-hosting](/self-hosting/) Zulip, please follow the detailed setup instructions in the [SAML configuration for self-hosting][saml-readthedocs].
+If you are [self-hosting](/self-hosting/) Aloha, please follow the detailed setup instructions in the [SAML configuration for self-hosting][saml-readthedocs].
 The documentation on this page may be a useful reference for how to set up specific SAML providers.

 !!! warn ""
-    Zulip Cloud customers who wish to use SAML authentication must upgrade to the Zulip Cloud Plus plan.
+    Aloha Cloud customers who wish to use SAML authentication must upgrade to the Aloha Cloud Plus plan.
 Contact
     [support@zulip.com](mailto:support@zulip.com) for plan benefits and pricing.

 ## Configure SAML